 - Learn how to set SMART objectives for your events.

 - Understand what measurements you can use to better understand the true reach and weight of your meetings.

 Jessie States, CMP, CMM, is the head of meeting innovation for Meeting Professionals International and oversees learning design and delivery for the MPI Academy across delivery channels—from live events and webinars to online learning and chapter programs.
 She acts as an educational advocate for MPI, designing, creating and sourcing education for MPI and its partners and chapters.
 Jessie received the 2018 Pacesetter Award from the Events Industry Council, an honor that recognizes emerging leaders and industry supporters who exhibit individual excellence based on innovation, impact, vision, leadership, influence, collaboration, courage, perseverance and other achievements.
 In 2017, she earned a place on the list of 25 Most Influential People in Meetings and Events (Successful Meetings magazine) and the title Trendsetter (Meetings Today magazine).

 XSITE is a CMP Preferred Provider.
-The programs identified with the CMP Preferred Provider logo meet the requirements to receive continuing education (CE) credit for the Certified Meeting Professional (CMP) credential.
+The program(s) identified with the CMP Preferred Provider logo meet the requirements to receive continuing education (CE) credit for the Certified Meeting Professional (CMP) credential.
 The use of the CMP Preferred Provider Course logo is not an endorsement by the Events Industry Council of the quality of the session.
 For more information about the CMP credential or CMP Preferred Provider Program, please visit https://www.eventscouncil.org/.